OmerSabic/beeMovieBot/README.md

 # beeMovieBot
-Simple discord bot to spam you your favorite movie scripts and store the data on a firebase server.
+Simple discord bot to spam you your favorite movie scripts and store the data on a firebase database.

 ## Run your own
 ### Initializing the API